-Common collective trust - This investment is a public investment vehicle valued using the NAV provided by the administrator of the fund.
+Common collective trust - This investment is a public investment vehicle valued using the NAV provided by the administrator of the fund as a practical expedient to estimate fair value.
 The NAV is based on the value of the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
+This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
+Participant transactions (purchases and sales) may occur daily.

 The fund's investment objective is to seek the preservation of capital and to provide a competitive level of income over time that is consistent with the preservation of capital.
 To achieve its investment objective, the fund invests in assets (typically fixed-income securities or bond funds) and enters into "wrapper" contracts issued by third-parties and invests in cash equivalents represented by shares in a money market fund.
 The fund's NAV is classified within Level 2 of the valuation hierarchy because the fund's NAV unit price is quoted on a private market that is not active; however, the share price is based on underlying investments which are primarily based on observable inputs.
 The Plan's investment in the fund is not subject to any withdrawal restrictions and distributions may be taken at any time.
-The Plan has no unfunded commitments relating to the fund at December 31, 2013 or 2012.
+The Plan has no unfunded commitments relating to the fund at December 31, 2014 or 2013.